 Opinions vary regarding the best way to do this.

 Some people say that they don’t allow their dog to do anything that could cause LP post surgery.
 This includes swimming/playing in water because dogs can inhale it inadvertently into their lungs.
-It could also have bacteria that could infect the lungs.

 Eating grass is prohibited as well because a dog could also inhale it into its lungs.